Alison Wright Q&A:

 The Leading Documentary Photographer on her Work and Travel

-A New York-based documentary photographer, Alison has spent a career capturing the universal human spirit through her photographs and writing.
+Ever wondered how a photographer views people and places as they travel?
+This interview comes as close to answering that question as you can get without joining Alison Wright on one of her acclaimed photo tours.
+The New York-based photographer has spent a career capturing the universal human spirit through her photographs and writing.
 For many of her projects, she travels to all regions of the globe photographing indigenous cultures and people while covering issues concerning the human condition.

 NE: How do fine art and photojournalism combine in your work?

 I consider myself a documentary photographer.
 Rather than spot assignments, I love long-term projects, these big meaty projects that take a lot of time, and you’d better love what you’re working on because of the time they take.
 These projects by nature of what they entail—creating large scale prints for exhibitions—enter into the art world.
 And these bodies of work become my books.

 NE: What’s in your bag when leading a photo expedition?